 *Additional requirements may apply, please see our program page for details.

-ESP students enrol in up to three university credit courses; one core First-Year-Seminar (Fall/Winter term students) credit course or CIED (for Winter term students) half-credit course and two additional first-year introductory credits.
+ESP students enrol in up to three first-year university courses; one core First-Year-Seminar (Fall/Winter term students) or CIED (for Winter term students) and two additional first-year introductory credits.

 The First Year Seminar/Core Course course helps students develop the reading, writing and critical thinking skills required for university level study while exploring academic subjects in depth.
 Former ESP students work in the seminar as mentors, providing transition support.